- Français -

 - Be registered as a full-time student for at least one of the terms of the current school year.

 Please note that the program must be approved by the French Studies department of the University of Guelph in order to be eligible for credit.

 Registration forms as well as all supplementary documents must be submitted to the coordinator of the province or territory of your permanent residence by mid-February.
 Check the My Explore web site for details.

 Candidates are generally informed of their admission status at the beginning of April.

-Once accepted the student must respond in less than two weeks in order to receive the regular scholarship.
+Once accepted the student must respond in less than two weeks in order to receive the scholarship.